Losant/losant-docs/docs/workflows/accessing-payload-data.md

+---
+description: 'Learn more about Losant workflows: how to work with and access payload data.'
+---

 # Accessing Payload Data

 There are a few different methods for accessing and manipulating data from workflow payloads and device data queries.
 Depending on the use case, you may run across a point while building your app where you're asked to supply a data reference in one of the following formats.